10.1 Private household playground equipment

 Building work relating to playground equipment on publicly accessible sites is not covered by this exemption.
 However, it may fall under exemption 42 (under section 10.2) (certain public playground equipment).

 What is exempt

-- Owners of a dwelling intend to install a playhouse and slide in their garden for their 4 year old child.
-The highest part of the equipment is less than 3 metres above the supporting ground.
+- Owners of a dwelling intend to install a slide and playhouse of a scale and size suitable for their four year old child.
+The highest part of the equipment does not exceed 3 metres above the supporting ground.